dhruvsinha/Generate-Love-Stories-using-LLM/README.md

 studying which stories were typically judged as human-generated, we noticed three core attributes:
 1. **Subtle emotional content**: Tiny Love Stories are fundamentally emotional — they aim to invoke an emotional response in the reader.
 Evaluators preferred stories with an emotional appeal
+2. **Information persistence**: While content was important, we also observed the importance of inter-sentence syntax.
+Because the 20B model largely was correct syntactically for individual sentences, evaluators instead relied on the overall composition of passages.
+3. **Relevance to provided title**: Unsurprisingly, the alignment of the story with respect to the title was a key piece of information, even in spite of TCG evaluation method

+For example:

+*** Who’s There?***
+My 88-year-old mother looks at the screen, squinting.
+"Who’s there, you say?"
+My brother explains that the boxes frame her other children.
+Three thousand miles away, in Chicago, I wait for my 97-year-old father to sit down.
+Zoom, coronavirus, Lima, Chicago, Florida and dementia collide on our screens.
+I usually travel to Peru every other month to care for my parents.
+Without international flights, I feel as lost as my mother.
+I shoo away questions that start with "What if. . . ?"
+Today, when my mother asks, "Who’s there?"
+I say, "Tu hija." ("Your daughter.")